ben-dent/Contract-Cheating-Analysis/docs/main.rst

    lookAtWinnerProfiles()

-This function logs into Freelancer by calling the *loginToFreelancer* function and then calls the *getInformationFromBidderProfile* function, passing in the profile URL, to retrieve all the relevant data from that profile.
+This function logs into Freelancer by calling the *loginToFreelancer* function and then calls the *getInformationFromBidderProfile* function, passing in the each profile URL, to retrieve all the relevant data from that profile.
 It then adds the given profile to the profiles already seen, to prevent duplication within a single program execution.
+It can handle cases where fetching of data was interrupted, starting from the review it was up to.

 getInformationFromBidderProfile
 --------------------------------